"Come on! ALL of us are cutting math. Who wants to go take that quiz? We're going

 have a clear right or wrong answer — like should you play soccer or field hockey?

-Other decisions involve serious moral questions, like whether to cut class, try cigarettes, or lie to your
+Other decisions involve serious moral questions, like whether to cut class, try cigarettes, or lie to your parents.

 Making decisions on your own is hard enough, but when other people get involved